rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-* Should there be separate scopes for publishing a new crate and a version of an existing crate, instead of the single `publish` scope?
 * Are there more scopes that would be useful to implement from the start?
 * Should crate scopes be allowed on tokens with the legacy endpoint scope?
 * Is the current behavior of crate scopes on endpoints that don't interact with